chux0519/runcat-tray/README.md

 > runcat

-there're several flags can use
+There're several flags to use:

 - `-l` to set the lower bound of FPS, default to 6
 - `-u` to set the upper bound of FPS, default to 90
 - `-d` to set the default icon set, default to $HOME/.config/runcat/icons/cat

+Right-click on the icon to switch between icon presets and view numeric CPU usage.

 ## resources